-Dealing with disability benefits could be equally stressful like managing the financial crisis of the disability.
+Dealing with disability benefits could be equally stressful as managing the financial crisis of the disability.
 In any disability benefit plan, the applicant may encounter difficulties in proving that he is unable to function in the workplace or carry out his day-to-day activities like before.
 The claimants do not realize the importance of their medical records in the claiming process.

-In 2018, the Social Security Administration had rejected 65% of disability benefits petitions.
+In 2018, the Social Security Administration rejected 65% of disability benefits petitions.
 To avoid denial, the claim should be efficiently prepared and processed with supporting medical records.
 An experienced attorney may help the applicant detangle the complexities of the claim.
 If the application is rejected, the applicant could proceed with an appeal request and collect the benefits.